effektif/admin-docs/docs/optional.rst

 Start the validation by selecting *Validate*.
 If the configuration is valid, the *Synchronise* button is enabled.
 If the configuration is not valid, the page shows a list with more detailed information.
-In that case fix the issues and run the configuration again.
+In that case fix the issues and run the validation again.

 Every time you change the configuration, the validation must be executed again.